atomantic/buzzphrase/README.md

 ## Get a Buzzword Phrase

 Since I like to synergize backward overflow for upward mobility (thank you 30 Rock) as much as the next person, I figured this could make a fun if not at all useful node module.
-This is also a module I use for educational purposes and the occassional private git commit message:
+This is also a module I use for educational purposes and the occasional private git commit message:

 ```bash
 # ¯\_(ツ)_/¯ don't do this to people you work with